slmcassio/quake-log-parser/README.md

 4. **PlayerDeathInfo:** holds the death count of a single player grouped by DeathType.
 5. **DeathType:** i.e. means of death.

-More useful information can be found at `javadoc`.
+More useful information can be found on `javadoc`.